are you ready?

-Once your puppy has been Born:
+Once your puppy has been Chosen:

 Think about whether you want to do extended training or if you would like to pick up your puppy or have them delivered.
-At this time you know that in 9 weeks your puppy is ready to come home and things like booking a flight are less expensive.

 At the time your puppy turns about 4 weeks old is a perfect time to start preparing, by making sure you have their food, probiotics, a kennel, and other essentials.
 That way anything that needs to be shipped will arrive in time.

-These three steps make pick up day or delivery go incredibly smooth.
+These three steps make pick-up day or delivery go incredibly smooth.

 Some Go Home Tips

 What to expect within the first few weeks of bringing your new puppy home?

 Remember that this is a big transition for your new puppy so these are tips to help you make that transition as smooth as possible for you and the puppy.